mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 - a cost function (e.g., squared errors weighted by the spectrum errors),
 - and a minimizer,

-The minimizer is the algorith or method that adjusts the function parameters so that the model fits the data as closely as possible.
+The minimizer is the method that adjusts the function parameters so that the model fits the data as closely as possible.
 The cost function defines the concept of how close a fit is to the data.
 See the general concept page on :ref:`Fitting <Fitting>` for a